FoA-game/Lower-Nuovartica/EP1/items.md

 Where might those smiling faces in the image be now?

 ### LN 02 - Pain Reliever
-A device was refashioned from discarded electronic components, designed to counteract the electrical signals caused by pain.
+A device was refashioned from discarded electronic components, designed to counteract the electrical signals caused by pain. <br>
 When damaged hibernation pods erode the neural systems of the people, costly nerve replacement surgery remains a luxury.
 Thus, this rudimentary device becomes the choice for the majority. <br>
 A mere trickle of electric current can alter sensations, but people do not stop there.

 ### LN 03 - Protein Block